 4. Trade-Offs Management

 Companies make rational decisions regarding where to place business locations.
 Once operations are in that area, millions of dollars may be necessary for specialized equipment designed to operate efficiently.
 Your people factor in the equation as well as sub-tier suppliers that can support the entire product ecosystem.
 Imagine the need to separate those processes, to take decades of investment and endeavor to move it elsewhere.
-Trade-offs are going to be faced.
+You will need to face trade-offs and a risk assessment.

 This is not an easy process that happens overnight.
 At a minimum, it takes several years to identify what a company is willing to trade off while still maintaining product quality.
 This step is much easier when boundary conditions and risk threshold are already identified.